-Members of staff and the inclusion team are readily available for pupils and parents who wish to discuss issues and concerns.
+Members of staff are readily available for pupils and parents who wish to discuss issues and concerns.
 As part of our review process for children with SEN support plans or EHC Plans we will discuss their views and concerns.

 The school offers pastoral support for pupils encountering emotional difficulties.
 This may include nurture groups, social communication groups, one to one support, special arrangements for playtimes, time out cards, feelings charts or referral to external agencies.